stevenjowens/erras/readme.md

 # License

 ERRAS is licensed under the MIT license.
-See (./LICENSE.md)
+See the [License file](./LICENSE.md)

 Portions of this repo which include code from other sources, e.g. the Wild Apricot Python API, are provided here for your convenience and governed by their respective licenses.